semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Full Example

-Let's say we'd like to take a look at the *"blog"* index we just created.
+Let's say we'd like to take a look at the *"game_of_throne"* index we just created.

 {% highlight sh %}
 $> curl -XPUT "http://localhost:9200/_cat/indices?v"